 - Michael Cole interviewed McMahon before the event.
 When asked who will win, McMahon replied "I don't know", of course, he had been well aware of the plan from several weeks prior.

 - When confronted by Hart after the match, Shawn Michaels strongly denied any foreknowledge of the altered finish and claimed he was just as confused and outraged at the result as Hart was.
-It would later be revealed that not only did Michaels know of the plan the entire time, he had hand in crafting its execution (it was his suggestion to cause the false finish at the point where he had Hart in the Sharpshooter)
+It would later be revealed that not only did Michaels know of the plan the entire time, he had a hand in crafting its execution.

 - Continuity Nod: